Romanian tax residence explained in details

 He is subject to taxation on his salary in Romania.
 In the same time, that person also derives income from dividends paid by a company based in the UK.
 And he is also investing on US stock exchange market, and thus generating capital gains out of sale of some US shares.

-As tax resident of Romania, he will have the obligation to report in his Romanian tax return all types of income he gains both from Romania (i.e. the salary, which in this case will be reported by his Romanian employer), as well as from the other countries (i.e. the income from dividends and the capital gains he generates from the sale of share, if any).
+As tax resident of Romania, he will have the obligation to report in his Romanian annual tax return all types of income that he derives both from Romania (i.e. the salary, which in this case will be reported by his Romanian employer), as well as from the other countries (i.e. the income from dividends and the capital gains he generates from the sale of share, if any).

 If an individual is considered non-resident for tax purposes: